-- (a) A lawyer or law firm shall not share legal fees with a nonlawyer, except that: - (1) an agreement by a lawyer with the lawyer's firm, partner, or associate may provide for the payment of money, over a reasonable period of time after the lawyer's death, to the lawyer's estate or to one or more specified persons; - (2) a lawyer who undertakes to complete unfinished legal business of a deceased lawyer may pay to the estate of the deceased lawyer that proportion of the total compensation which fairly represents the services rendered by the deceased lawyer; - (3) a lawyer who purchases the practice of a deceased, disabled, or disappeared lawyer may, pursuant to the provisions of Rule 1.17, pay to the estate or other representative of that lawyer the agreed-upon purchase price; - (4) a lawyer or law firm may include nonlawyer employees in a compensation or retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement; and - (5) a lawyer may share court-awarded legal fees with a nonprofit organization that employed, retained or recommend employment of the lawyer in the matter. - (b) A lawyer shall not form a partnership with a nonlawyer if any of the activities of the partnership consist of the practice of law. - (c) A lawyer shall not permit a person who recommends, employs, or pays the lawyer to render legal services for another to direct or regulate the lawyer's professional judgment in rendering such legal services. - (d) A lawyer shall not practice with or in the form of a professional company that is authorized to practice law for a profit, if - (1) A nonlawyer owns any interest therein, except that a fiduciary representative of the estate of a lawyer may hold the stock or interest of the lawyer for a reasonable time during administration; or

-- (2) A nonlawyer has the right to direct or control the professional judgment of a lawyer. - (e) A lawyer shall not practice with or in the form of a professional company that is authorized to practice law for a profit except in compliance with C.R.C.P.
-265. - (f) For purposes of this Rule, a "nonlawyer" includes (1) a lawyer who has been disbarred, - (2) a lawyer who has been suspended and who must petition for reinstatement, (3) a lawyer who is subject to an interim suspension pursuant to C.R.C.P.
-242.22, (4) a lawyer who is on inactive status pursuant to C.R.C.P.
-227(A)(6), (5) a lawyer who has been permitted to resign under C.R.C.P.
-227(A)(8), or (6) a lawyer who, for a period of six months or more, has been (i) on disability inactive status pursuant to C.R.C.P.
-243.6 or (ii) suspended pursuant to C.R.C.P.
-227(A)(4), 242.23, 242.24, or 260.6.
+- (a) A lawyer or law firm shall not share legal fees with a nonlawyer other than an LLP, except that: - (1) an agreement by a lawyer with the lawyer's firm, partner, LLP, or associate may provide for the payment of money, over a reasonable period of time after the lawyer's or the LLP's death, to the lawyer's or the LLP's estate or to one or more specified persons; - (2) a lawyer who undertakes to complete unfinished legal business of a deceased lawyer or LLP may pay to the estate of the deceased lawyer or LLP that proportion of the total compensation which fairly represents the services rendered by the deceased lawyer or LLP; - (3) a lawyer who purchases the practice of a deceased, disabled, or disappeared lawyer or LLP may, pursuant to the provisions of Rule 1.17, pay to the estate or other representative of that lawyer or LLP the agreed-upon purchase price; - (4) a lawyer or law firm may include nonlawyer employees in a compensation or retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement; and - (5) a lawyer may share court-awarded legal fees with a nonprofit organization that employed, retained or recommend employment of the lawyer in the matter. - (b) A lawyer shall not form a partnership with a nonlawyer other than an LLP if any of the activities of the partnership consist of the practice of law. - (c) A lawyer shall not permit a person who recommends, employs, or pays the lawyer to render legal services for another to direct or regulate the lawyer's professional judgment in rendering such legal services. - (d) A lawyer shall not practice with or in the form of a professional company that is authorized to practice law for a profit, if - (1) A nonlawyer other than an LLP owns any interest therein, except that a fiduciary representative of the estate of a lawyer or LLP may hold the stock or interest of the lawyer or LLP for a reasonable time during administration; or - (2) A nonlawyer has the right to direct or control the professional judgment of a lawyer. - (d-1) An LLP shall not have the right to direct or control the professional judgment of a lawyer. - (e) A lawyer shall not practice with or in the form of a professional company that is authorized to practice law for a profit except in compliance with C.R.C.P.
+265. - (f) For purposes of this Rule, a "nonlawyer" other than an LLP" includes (1) a lawyer or LLP who has been disbarred, (2) a lawyer or LLP who has been suspended and who must petition for reinstatement, (3) a lawyer or LLP who is subject to an interim suspension pursuant to C.R.C.P.
+242.22,(4) a lawyer or LLP who is on inactive status pursuant to C.R.C.P.
+227(A)(6), (5) a lawyer or LLP who has been permitted to resign under C.R.C.P.
+227(A)(8), or (6) a lawyer or LLP who, for a period of six months or more, has been (i) on disability inactive status pursuant to C.R.C.P.
+243.6or(ii) suspended pursuant to C.R.C.P.
+227(A)(4), 242.23, 242.24, or 250.7.